Council Tax

 • an increase in the element relating to county-wide services equivalent to a 2.99% rise in total Council Tax; and

-• an increase in the element ring-fenced to help fund Adult Social Care (the Social Care Precept) equivalent to a 2.00% rise in total Council Tax.
+• an increase in the element ring-fenced to help fund Adult Social Care (the Adult Social Care Precept) equivalent to a 2.00% rise in total Council Tax.

-Apply for Council Tax Reduction
+Apply for Council Tax reduction

-This is sometimes called Council Tax Support.
+This is sometimes called Council Tax support.
 You could be eligible if you’re on a low income or claim benefits.
 Your bill could be reduced by up to 100%.

 You can apply if you own your home, rent, are unemployed or working.